eastskykang/machine-learning-project/README.rst

 .. _runner: run.py
 .. _regression: ml_project/models/regression.py
 .. _`feature selection`: ml_project/models/feature_selection.py
+.. _models: ml_project/models

 This repository contains the framework for the practical projects offered during the *Machine Learning* course at ETH Zurich.
 It serves two main purposes:

 1. Convenient execution of machine learning models conforming with the scikit-learn_ pattern.
 2. Structured & reproducible experiments by integration of sumatra_ and miniconda_.

+Many brilliant implementations will be created during the projects, so wouldn't it be great to learn from them?

+But have you ever tried to read the code of somebody else?
+If you just shuddered, you know what we are talking about.

+We want to take this pain away (or most of it).
+This framework aims to enable every student to write their code in the same way.

+So when you go to another work, you know what stucture to expect, and you can instantly start to navigate through it.

+For this purpose, we provide a common file structure and an interface to the scikit-learn_ framework.

+It offers standardized base classes to derive your solutions from.

+But to understand a great result, we need more than the code, that produced it.

+Which data was used as input?
+How was it processed?
+What parameters were used?

+For this reason, we have included sumatra_ in the framework.

+It allows you to track, organize and search your experiments.

+Ok, know we understand the code and the experiment setup.
+So let's run their code!

+*ImportError: No module named fancymodule* Sounds familiar?

+Don't worry, miniconda_ is a central part of the framework, which provides your code an isolated, functional environment to run.

 The project description and result submission are hosted by Kaggle: